voxel-wiki/voxel-wiki.github.io/content/_index.md

 link = "/wiki/rendering"

 [[extra.list]]
-title = "Storage"
+title = "Data Structures"
-content = "There are many ways to store voxels, all have their pros and cons, but <a href='wiki/storage/'>which one should you use</a>?" link = "/wiki/storage"
+content = "There are many ways to store voxels, all have their pros and cons, but <a href='wiki/datastructures/'>which one should you use</a>?" link = "/wiki/datastructures"

 [[extra.list]]
 title = "Physics"